Environment

 How to volunteer with Countrycare

-Countrycare organises a working party for volunteers every Thursday, occasional Tuesdays and occasional weekends.
+Countrycare organises a working party for volunteers every Thursday.
 Contact our Countrycare team to talk to a member of staff for more information.

 Work locations

 Countrycare works on sites throughout the Epping Forest district.
-Work is done on over 23 sites mostly owned by the district council, landowners and parish councils, 9 of which are local nature reserves.
-The sites are very varied including ancient woodland, flood meadows and even sites that were once waste ground have wildlife habitats created on them.
+Work is done on over 20 sites owned by the district council, private landowners and parish councils.
+9 have been designated local nature reserves (LNRs).
+Please have a look at the Our places page for more information on the sites that Countrycare manage.

 It is entirely up to you whether you come out every week, once a month or whenever you have a day free.
 There is no official membership.
 Everyone is welcome.